Skip to Content

 Key Points:

 • I’ve eaten at every buffet in Las Vegas.
-While A.Y.C.E at Palms isn’t the best, I do feel that it’s the best value of them all.
+While A.Y.C.E isn’t the best, it’s the best value of them all.

-• This is a buffet that is nearly the same caliber as the the top options on the Strip (Wynn, Bacchanal, Wicked Spoon), but at a more palatable price point.
+• Palms’ buffet is nearly on par with top Strip options (Wynn, Bacchanal, Wicked Spoon), at a more palatable price.

 Palms A.Y.C.E Hours and Pricing

-Buffet pricing and hours are somewhat all over the map depending on the day and menu.
+Buffet pricing and hours are all over the place, depending on the day and menu.

 • Brunch is served daily for $42.99, but times vary by day: